 Sunrise and Sunsets

-Bustard Bay – One of the few places in Queensland the sun sets over the water.
+Bustard Bay – One of the few places in Queensland where the sun sets over the water.

-1770 Headlands Lookout – Stunning views on Captain Cook Drive and a gorgeous place for sunrise.
+1770 Headlands Lookout – Stunning views on Captain Cook Drive and a great place for sunrise.

 Agnes Water Beach – Wake up early and watch the sunrise over the ocean.

-Middle Rocks – Deepwater National Park – Spectacular sunrises with silhouettes of the rocks.
+Middle Rocks – Deepwater National Park – Spectacular sunrise with silhouettes of the rocks.

-Eurimbula Creek – Eurimbula Creek campground – Sit on the beach and watch technicolour sunrise and sunsets from here.
+Eurimbula Creek – Eurimbula Creek campground – Sit on the beach and watch technicolour sunrises and sunsets from here.

-Red Rock walk – If starting the walk early the sunrise along here are well worth the early wake-up!
+Red Rock walk – If starting the walk early the sunrise along here is well worth the early wake-up.

 Kangaroo Sanctuary in Agnes Water

-Horizons Kangaroo Sanctuary is a beautiful sanctuary that cares and rehabilitates orphan baby kangaroos.
-Passionate about the kangaroos and wildlife, the owners Garry and Denise offer a unique experience.
+Horizons Kangaroo Sanctuary is a sanctuary that cares for and rehabilitates orphan baby kangaroos.
 Here you get close to the kangaroos and help support their rescue.
-The kangaroos are free and most get introduced back into the wild.
-Admission is $10 per person and this gives you 2 hours to spend with kangaroos.
-Visiting hours – 3 pm to 5 pm.
-Not only this, you can camp here amongst the kangaroos!
+The free-roaming kangaroos slowly return to the wild when ready.
+Admission is $10 per person and this gives you two hours to spend with kangaroos.
+Visiting hours 3 pm to 5 pm.
+You also can camp here amongst the kangaroos.

 The National Parks

 Deepwater National Park – Famous for coastal emus the park’s fauna is made up of paperbark forests, banksias, wattles, Moreton Bay ash and pink bloodwood.
 Flat Rocks, Middle Rocks and Wreck Rock have stunning isolated beaches with a bush setting.
 Nesting turtles lay their eggs on the sand dunes between November to March and hatchlings emerge mid-January to late March.
-Orange-eyed tawny frogmouth owls, a family of cute ringtail possums, a melomy, echidna, and kangaroos are some of the local wildlife we meet here.
+Orange-eyed Tawny frogmouths, a family of ringtail possums, a melomy, an echidna and kangaroos are some of the local wildlife we meet here.
 A 4-wheel drive is necessary, but a 2-wheel drive is sufficient if coming from the south and going to Wreck Rock only.

-Eurimbula National Park – Many bird and mammal species call the mango fringed estuaries, paperbark swamps and eucalyptus here home.
+Eurimbula National Park – Many bird and mammal species call the mango-fringed estuaries, paperbark swamps and eucalyptus here home.
 Stunning views, secluded beaches, beautiful sunsets and you can see the lights of 1770 at night while camping.
 We see kangaroos, turtles in the sea and white-bellied sea eagles.
 Some of these beaches are also important nesting sites for endangered turtles.
-A 4-wheel drive is necessary for the roads in the park.
+A 4WD is necessary for the roads in the park.

 Joseph Banks Conservation Park – The rocky headland juts into the sea and is considered the first landing place of Captain Cook.
 Stunning views of Eurimbula National Park, the 1771 Headlands and Round Hill lookouts greet you from here.

-From bush to beach camping there is something for all campers.
+From bush to beach camping, there’s something for all campers.
 Get back to nature in a bush setting, camp on absolute beachfront, camp with kangaroos or even take your dog on a camping adventure.

-Horizons Kangaroo Sanctuary – What could be better waking up in your tent watching the sunrise and being surrounded by baby kangaroos?
-Once the day visitors leave you have the kangaroos to yourself and can even help feed the tiny ones their milk bottle.
-The sanctuary sits on a hill with great views of Agnes Water and the amenities are brand new and very clean.
+Horizons Kangaroo Sanctuary – What could be better than waking up in your tent watching the sunrise and surrounded by baby kangaroos?
+Once the day visitors leave, campers have the kangaroos to themselves and can help feed the tiny ones their milk bottles.
+The sanctuary sits on a hill with great views of Agnes Water and the amenities are new and clean.
 This special experience is $25 per night for two people for an unpowered site and $30 for a powered site.

-1770 Campground – Absolute beach front camping right on 1770 beach with just a few steps out on the white sand to the sheltered blue sea.
+1770 Campground – Absolute beachfront camping right on 1770 beach with just a few steps out on the white sand to the sheltered blue sea.
 Try and book A27 as it is right at the end and almost in the water!
-Camping needs to be booked in advanced and this gets very crowded during the holiday season.
+Camping needs to be booked in advance and this gets crowded during the holiday season.

 Workmans Beach Campsite – Amongst shady trees in bushland reserve about 1 km from Agnes Water.
 It’s only a short stroll to the beach and walking distance to town.
 Facilities include water, toilets, picnic tables, cold water beach showers and free gas BBQs.
 The camp is dog-friendly if kept on a lead.
-The camp is located off Springs Road and 200 metres of dirt road to reach the camp.
-It’s a Council run campsite and about $9 day per person.
-No bookings required just turn up.
+The camp is located off Springs Road and there are 200 metres of dirt road to reach the camp.
+It’s a council-run campsite and about $9 day per person.
+No bookings are required just turn up.

-Wreck Rock Camp – This campsite has toilets, cold-water outdoor showers and picnic tables.
-The camp can fill up quickly during the holidays so needs booking in advance.
+Wreck Rock Camp– This campsite has toilets, cold-water outdoor showers and picnic tables.
+The camp can fill up quickly during the holidays so book in advance.